 Why is this medication prescribed?

-Posaconazole injection is used to prevent fungal infections that can spread throughout the body in adults and children 2 years of age and older with a weakened ability to fight infection.
+Posaconazole injection is used to prevent serious fungal infections that can spread throughout the body in adults and children 2 years of age and older with a weakened ability to fight infection.
 Posaconazole injection is also used to treat invasive aspergillosis (a serious fungal infection that begins in the lungs and spreads through the bloodstream to other organs) in adults and teenagers 13 years of age and older.
 Posaconazole injection is in a class of medications called azole antifungals.
 It works by slowing the growth of fungi that cause infection.

 How should this medicine be used?

-Posaconazole injection comes as a powder to be mixed with liquid and injected intravenously (into a vein).
-It is usually infused (injected slowly) twice daily on the first day and then once a day.
+Posaconazole injection comes as a liquid to be injected intravenously (into a vein).
+It is usually infused (injected slowly) over 30 to 90 minutes twice daily on the first day and then once a day.
 Your doctor will determine how long you need to use this medication.
 You may receive posaconazole injection in a hospital or you may administer the medication at home.
 If you will be receiving posaconazole injection at home, your healthcare provider will show you how to use the medication.
 Be sure that you understand these directions, and ask your healthcare provider if you have any questions.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.